wtchoi/swifthand2/README.md

 ```
 export JAVA_HOME=<JAVA_HOME>
 export ANDROID_HOME=<ANDROID_HOME>
+export ANDROID_BUILD_TOOL=<ANDROID_HOME>/build-tools/<VERSION>
 export PATH=$PATH:$ANDROID_HOME/platform_tools:$ANDROID_HOME/tools
 ```
 <JAVA_HOME> should be the path to the root directory of JDK.
 Similarly, <ANDROID_HOME> should be the path to the root directory of Android SDK.
+If you installed Android SDK as a part of Android Studio in OSX, <ANDROID_HOME> will be */Users/<id>/Library/Android/sdk*.
+<VERSION> should be the version number of the Android build-tool installed in your system.
+You can check it by looking at the <ANDROID_HOME>/build-tools directory.

 ### Step 2: Getting SwiftHand2
 You need to download SwiftHand2 from the repository.
 You also need to make few shell scripts executable: